flugg/laravel-responder/README.md

 return responder()->success()->respond();
 ```

-Sticking to the default configuration, the above code would output the following JSON:
+Assuming no changes to the configuration file, the above code would output the following JSON:

 ```json
 {